celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 ## API

 For the above protocols we define the following API and components.
-All them should land into `eds` pkg, as tt contains all the content related to the EDS domain.
+All them should land into `eds` pkg, as it contains all the content related to the EDS domain.
+At later point, if `eds` pkg will seem bloated, we will break it into subpkgs.

 ### `Client`